Aveek-Saha/paxos-db/README.md

-# Project 4
+# Paxos Db

-There are two folders `client` and `server` containing the client and server respectively.
-These are two separate Java programs and need to be compiled separately
+A replicated key value store that achieves consensus using multi-paxos.

+## Features

+- Three types of operations can be performed on the server with the following parameters:
+    - PUT (key, value)
+    - GET (key)
+    - DELETE (key)
+- These operations are performed on a key value store.
+- Server is multi threaded and can respond to multiple clients at a time.
+- Client and servers communicate using RPC.
+- The server is replicated across multiple instances.
+- Replicas should be fault tolerant.
+- Paxos is used for fault tolerant consensus.
+- Replicas implement Paxos roles like the Proposers,  Acceptors, and Learners.
+- Clients can sent requests to any of the replicas.
+- Only the replica that receives a client becomes the proposer for that round of paxos.
+- A coordinator is present only for facilitating the discovery of all replicas.

 ## Running instructions

-The project uses `maven` so to build it on your system you will need maven installed.
-If you use IntelliJ it should be already installed and you can install the package from the GUI.

-The project has one dependency on an external library: `org.JSON`.
-This jar package needs to be installed using Maven before the code will compile.

-Since this Project uses RMI your machine must be able set up for that as well.
+The project uses `maven` for building.
 This project MUST be run with `Docker` or `Docker Compose` which will create a coordinator and the specified number of server replicas.

 ### Run with Docker
 Docker can be used along with the shell scripts.